 Further, HOME SF also offers homebuyer assistance and single family development programs.
-For single family development, typically the homes are built by nonprofits or units of local government and the homes are purchased by low-income homeowners.
+For single family development, typically the homes are built by Community Housing Development Organizations ("CHDOs") and the homes are purchased by low-income homeowners.
 HTF offers the Amy Young Barrier Removal Program, which can be used for homeowners as mentioned above, and the Bootstrap Loan Program for potential homeowners who use "sweat equity", along with low-interest loans, to build and become owners of their homes.
 Therefore, homeowners who need assistance should be included in the analysis.
-Areas with high numbers of homeowner experiencing cost burden or overcrowding may signify a need for homeowner overcrowding are incorporated in the HOME SF RAF and HTF RAF.
+Areas with high numbers of homeowners experiencing cost burden or overcrowding may signify a need for homebuyer assistance or homeownership assistance.
+Therefore, the factors of homeowner cost burden for homeowners with a mortgage and homeowner overcrowding are incorporated in the HOME SF RAF and HTF RAF.